rajarshi1902/Live-Stock-Sentiment_Treemap/README.md

 In this project, the Dow Jones tinkers are being analysed through their market decisions and the sentiment generated from it.
 The project is end-to-end starting from the scraper to the sentiment analyzer then finally the treeplot and hosting.

 The project has three parts:
-1. News Scraper : The scraper uses the FinViz website and extracts all news headlines for a particular tinker using Beautiful Soup.
+1. News Scraper: The scraper uses the FinViz website and extracts all news headlines for a particular tinker using Beautiful Soup.
 The data is then stored into a list which is then stored into a dataframe.
 You can checkout Sentiment_scraper.ipynb for details.
-2. The dataframe is then fed into the Vader library which analyses each headline and allots it a score based on the analysis.
+2. Natural Language Processing: The dataframe is then fed into the Vader library which analyses each headline and allots it a score based on the analysis.
-3. The dataset, along with the sentiments and other data required, is visualised in the treemap which is live.
+3. Plotly: The dataset, along with the sentiments and other data required, is visualised in the treemap which is live.

 ### Automation Setup